river-wind/CarNDT2P3_PIDController/README.md

 ## Conclusion

 In order to utilize the PID controllers (in this project, one for throttle and one for steering) centerline data must be available and the vehicle's distance from that error determinable.
 Once that is possible, PID controllers are a very simple method for non-nausiating drive control along that center path.
-That said, a few additions would likely improve the performance of the PID controller; most obviously averaging out steering to smooth the observed behavior, and looking forward a few time steps to anticipate upcoing curves in the centerline path.
+That said, a few additions would likely improve the performance of the PID controller; most obviously averaging out steering to smooth the observed behavior, and looking forward a few time steps to anticipate upcoming curves in the centerline path.